Bilateral Economic Relations

 India-Israel Economic and Commercial Relations

 2. During the visit of Prime Minister of India to Israel in July 2017, both sides signed and exchanged seven MoUs on cooperation in the areas of innovation, technology, water, agriculture, and space & science.
-A US$ 40 million India-Israel Industrial R&D and Technological Innovation Fund (14F) for joint projects was also set up.
+A US$ 40 million India-Israel Industrial R&D and Technological Innovation Fund (I4F) for joint projects was also set up.

-3. During the Visit of Prime Minister of Israel to India in January 2018, the two countries signed nine agreements in various sectors, including cyber security, oil and gas, solar energy, space science, air transport, medicines, and film production.
+3. During the visit of Prime Minister of Israel to India in January 2018, the two countries signed nine agreements in various sectors, including cyber security, oil and gas, solar energy, space science, air transport, medicines, and film production.

 4. In April 2023, the Israeli Minister of Economy and Industry, MK Nir Barkat, paid an official visit to India, along with a fifteen-member business delegation.
 In May 2023, the then-Foreign Minister of Israel (FM) Eli Cohen paid an official visit to India accompanied by a high-level business delegation.
 During the visit, FM Cohen also co-chaired the India-Israel Business Forum with our Minister of Jal Shakti.
+In February 2024, Israeli Minister of Transport and Road Safety Miri Regev visited India.

 6. Major exports from India to Israel include pearls and precious stones, automotive diesel, chemical and mineral products, machinery and electrical equipment, plastics, textile and apparel products, base metals and transport equipment, agricultural products.